cpgoncalves/Analytics-Engine/README.md

 This third function is used to build rule-based AI systems that use the confidence interval for the mean and/or the confidence interval for the standard deviation as a a basis for decision on a target quantitative variable given a specific value of a qualitative category, the function returns both intervals as a tuple (used in the framework of independent samples with the qualitative variable dividing the samples).

+9. Data Handling

+"import_data"

+        import_data(filename):

+This function returns the Pandas dataframe for a given .csv file.

+"get_category"

+        get_category(df, # pandas dataframe
+                     category_variable_name, # category variable name
+                      category_value): # category value

+Given a dataframe, this function returns a new dataframe with the data corresponding to a given category variable's value